zohir/Please-mind-the-mental-illness-gap/README.md

 Parents, schools, friends should share knowledge about how to recognize, to accept, and to find a cure for mental issues, from the little scratches to the one that requires a professional.
 Since jobs will become more mental than physical, it is primordial to accelerate the education of people and company managers.

+We should be able to speak about stress, anxiety, depression as we speak about back pain, hangover, and our last visit to the dentist.

 ## FILES: